 Kwik Fit | Friday 11th November 2016 9:40am

 Auto Express recently announced the results of its latest tyre tests to find the best tyre products of 2016.
 Overcoming stiff competition in the all-season market, Goodyear's Vector 4Seasons tyre came out on top for the second time in a row winning the title of Best Buy in the All Season Tyre category.
-Auto Express tested the tyres in a number of disciplines including wet, dry and snow conditions, rolling resistance and cabin noise, where the Goodyear tyre performed best overall.
+Auto Express tested the tyres in several disciplines including wet, dry and snow conditions, rolling resistance and cabin noise, where the Goodyear tyre performed best overall.

-A new generation of all-season tyre
+A new generation of all-season tyres

 Developed for mild winters

-The new Vector 4Seasons is developed to meet and also match key winter needs, especially in regions with a softer winter such as here in the UK.
-While sub-zero temperatures are less common here in the UK than in Germany, France and other mountainous regions, we still face conditions such as light snow and ice on a regular winter basis.
+The new Vector 4Seasons is developed to meet and also match key winter needs – especially in regions with a softer winter such as here in the UK.
+While sub-zero temperatures are less common here in the UK than in Germany, France, and other mountainous regions, we still face conditions such as light snow and ice on a regular basis.
 Compared to its predecessor, the Vector 4Season’s improved arrangement of smaller and connected blocks improves the tyre’s overall performance on snowy roads while a wide cavity delivers improved overall performance on icy roads.
-Because UK winters are more characteristically wet than they are snowy, Goodyear included its advanced SmartTred plasticiser, the latest polymer technology and an increased silica proportion to deliver a better overall performance on wet, slushy and icy roads compared its predecessor.
+Because UK winters are more characteristically wet than they are snowy, Goodyear included its advanced SmartTred plasticiser, the latest polymer technology and an increased silica proportion to deliver better overall performance on wet, slushy, and icy roads compared to its predecessor.
 The inclusion of hydrodynamic grooves delivers further improved aquaplaning resistance on wet and slushy roads.
-The new generation Vector 4Seasons also delivers improved stability and handling on dry roads versus its predecessor thanks to enhanced tread stiffness, provided by its 3D sipes.
+The new generation Vector 4Seasons also delivers improved stability and handling on dry roads versus its predecessor thanks to enhanced tread stiffness – provided by its 3D sipes.
 Finally, a solid tread pattern with gradient stiffness provides excellent performance over the tyre’s entire life.

-Independent test by TUV Süd has shown that the tyre is a leader on snow with 12% shorter braking distance on snowy roads as compared to the average of its competitors.
+Independent test by TUV Süd has shown that the tyre is a leader on snow with a 12% shorter braking distance on snowy roads as compared to the average of its competitors.
 In the same tests, the Vector4Seasons also showed 19% more traction grip on snow and a 13% shorter braking distance on icy roads compared to the average of its competitors.

-In Auto Trader's tests, the tyre performed exceptionally well in the disciplines of wet braking (1st place), wet handling (1st place), snow handling (1st place) and cabin noise (1st place) as well as snow braking (2nd place) and rolling resistance (2nd place).
-Tester's summed up the tyre as "a fine all-rounder that’s really safe in wet and on snow".
+In Auto Trader's tests, the tyre performed exceptionally well in the disciplines of wet braking (1st place), wet handling (1st place), snow handling (1st place), and cabin noise (1st place) – as well as snow braking (2nd place) and rolling resistance (2nd place).
+Testers summed up the tyre as "a fine all-rounder that’s really safe in wet and on snow".

 Goodyear Vector 4Seasons Gen-2 at Kwik Fit